Prof. Dr. Clemens Walther

 His interests include all methods of nuclear analysis and the measurement of long-lived radionuclides.

-Alexander Haseloer studied chemistry at the University of Cologne and began his doctorate at the end of 2017 at the Institute for inorganic chemistry with Prof. Dr. Axel Klein.
-His main research interests are in the field of bioinorganic coordination chemistry by developing peptide receptor radiopharmaceuticals.
+dr Alexander Haseloer studied chemistry at the University of Cologne and began his doctorate at the end of 2017 at the Institute for Inorganic Chemistry there with Prof. Dr. Axel Klein.
+His research focuses on bioinorganic coordination chemistry by developing peptide receptor radiopharmaceuticals.
 He also deals with the coordination chemistry of f-elements.

-Since 2016 he has been the spokesman for the Jungchemiker Regional Forum Cologne-Leverkusen and also represents the interests of young chemists in the VAA.
+He has been spokesman for the Cologne-Leverkusen Young Chemists Regional Forum since 2016 and also represents the interests of young chemists in the VAA.